 Named after Handel’s opera, Acis and Galatea, Acis is a boutique label with a roster that boasts both emerging and Grammy-nominated classical artists.
 Acis receives consistent praise for capturing these artists with all the energy and flair of a live performance.

 JAMES R. OESTREICH, The New York Times

 Acis is committed to design excellence and believes the CD format essential to the classical market – particularly in connecting artists with audiences – and to successful digital social promotion and distribution channels.
-Physical distribution is through Albany, digital downloads are managed through Amazon.com, Amazon.co.uk, iTunes and CDBaby.
+Physical and digital distribution is managed through Amazon, iTunes and CDBaby.

-Specializing in early music, vocal and keyboard, Acis has received praise for its “brilliantly balanced” (Organ Canada) recordings and its natural sound.
+Specializing in early music, new music, choral and vocal, and organ, Acis has received praise for its “brilliantly balanced” (Organ Canada) recordings and its natural sound.
 “The tone is warm but very clear and with excellent presence…the perfect recording for listeners who really want to hear every detail of these pieces,” said the American Record Guide.
 The recordings have been called “quietly mesmerizing” (New York Times); “superbly produced,” (Fanfare); “a special treat,” (WSHU’s Sunday Baroque); and “recommended” (Alex Ross on his blog The Rest Is Noise.com).